gstamp/ftb-unleashed/readme.md

 Select the .jar and put it in whatever folder makes you happy.
 I put mine in ~/minecraft to make it easier to launch from the terminal.

-You also need to do something else to get it to not crash when minecraft starts up.
-I'm not sure what that is, but I need to do it too.
+Minecraft works with Java 6 so to get it working on OS/X you need to point it to the 1.6.0 JDK.
+To do this you can create a little start up script like so:

+'''
+export JAVA_HOME=/System/Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/Home
+java -jar FTB_Launcher.jar
+'''

 #### Once that's done...